 The following are a list of resources and products external to AKN that may be useful or of interest to AKN users:

-The IPaC tool allows users to view their project or activity’s potential impacts on U.S. Fish & Wildlife Service’s Trust Resources, including endangered and threatened species and migratory bird species of concern.
+The IPaC Tool allows users to view their project or activity’s potential impacts on U.S. Fish & Wildlife Service’s Trust Resources, including endangered and threatened species and migratory bird species of concern.
 The Migratory Bird section of IPaC is generated using real-time data in the AKN, which has been shared at Data Sharing Level 2 or above.
 For a short web tutorial on this tool, please visit the IPaC Tool video tutorial.

-eBird Status and Trends provide an unparalleled window into the full annual cycle of bird populations in North America.
+eBird Status and Trends provides an unparalleled window into the full annual cycle of bird populations in North America.
 Cornell Lab of Ornithology researchers have developed these novel statistical techniques to model eBird data across continents at fine spatiotemporal scales.
 Maps, charts and other products explore the range, abundance, habitat, and trends for 107 avian species.

 The Northeast Ocean Data Portal is a centralized, peer-reviewed source of data and interactive maps of the ocean ecosystem and ocean-related human activities in the northeastern United States.
 The maps on the Portal show the richness and diversity of the ecosystem and illustrate the many ways that humans and environmental resources interact.
 By providing user-friendly, centralized, and free access to data, information, and tools, the Portal facilitates decision making by a broad range of government agencies, industries, non-government organizations, academic entities, and individuals.
 Portal users can access data in a variety of ways: by theme, by making custom maps in the Data Explorer, or by directly downloading the data for personal use.